-Here is your guide to a perfectly imperfect, unpretentious and EASY Wine and Cheese Party.
+Here is your guide to a perfectly, unpretentious and EASY Wine and Cheese Party.

-You know I love to host epic yet breezy dinner parties, but sometimes it’s just great to throw a casual, fun, mingling kind of party, and a wine and cheese fits this perfectly.
+You know I love to host epic yet breezy dinner parties, but sometimes it’s just great to throw a casual and fun type of party.
+A wine and cheese party fits this perfectly!